philzook58/philzook58.github.io/_notes/2020-02-03-performance-algorithms-datastructures.md

 ## Stuff

+[List of interesting optimizers](https://en.wikipedia.org/wiki/Optimizing_compiler) - These are compiler optimizations, so hopefully your compiler does them for you, but maybe it doesn't and maybe

 <https://twitter.com/lemire/status/1461181871841320962?s=20> Lemire converting integerrs to fix digit representations
 By considering data dependencies and using lookup tables take from 25ns to 2ns.